syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-PDF-Conversion.md

   printerSettings.Duplex = Duplex.Vertical
   printerSettings.Collate = true

-  ' Initialize the Excel to PDF converter setting class.
-  Dim converterSettings As ExcelToPdfConverterSettings = New ExcelToPdfConverterSettings
+  'Initialize the Excel to PDF converter setting class Dim converterSettings As ExcelToPdfConverterSettings = New ExcelToPdfConverterSettings

-  ' Layout the page using FitAllColumnsOnOnePage options. converterSettings.DisplayGridLines = GridLinesDisplayStyle.Visible
+  'Layout the page using FitAllColumnsOnOnePage options converterSettings.DisplayGridLines = GridLinesDisplayStyle.Visible
   converterSettings.LayoutOptions = LayoutOptions.FitAllColumnsOnOnePage

-  ' Print the converted PDF document with printer settings and converter settings. converter.Print(printerSettings, converterSettings) End Using
+  'Print the converted PDF document with printer settings and converter settings converter.Print(printerSettings, converterSettings) End Using
 {% endhighlight %}

 {% highlight UWP %}
 //XlsIO supports excel to pdf conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.Please refer the Workbook to PDF section to use a web service for Excel to PDF conversion.
 {% endhighlight %}

 {% highlight ASP.NET Core %}
 //XlsIO supports excel to pdf conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.Please refer the Workbook to PDF section to use a web service for Excel to PDF conversion.
 {% endhighlight %}

 {% highlight Xamarin %}
 //XlsIO supports excel to pdf conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms alone.Please refer the Workbook to PDF section to use a web service for Excel to PDF conversion.
 {% endhighlight %}